JackDerksen/dev-env/README.md

 ## FD/FZF Configuration
 [Located in .bashrc](https://github.com/JackDerksen/viis-dev-kit/blob/main/dotfiles/.bashrc)

 Pretty basic, aliases set up for both file fuzzy-finding (opened directly into NeoVim) and directory fuzzy-find navigation.
+Will open in a centered window if used inside of a Tmux session.

 ![image](https://github.com/user-attachments/assets/2c74d0d0-8262-4150-8b61-34f171fbc45a)